chapel-lang/chapel/doc/rst/language/spec/lexical-structure.rst

      " single-quote-delimited-characters[OPT]

    string-character:
-     `any character except the double quote, single quote, or new line' simple-escape-character
+     any character except the double quote, single quote, or new line simple-escape-character
      hexadecimal-escape-character